Diffusive limit of the Vlasov-Poisson-Fokker-Planck model: quantitative and strong convergence results: A priori estimates

 for all time $t$ between $0$ and $T^\eps$.
 Hence, applying the Gaussian-Poincar\'e inequality which ensures $\ds \LLL{ f^\eps \,-\, \rho^\eps\,\cM }_{2 }^2 \,\leq\, \cD_{2} \left[\, f^\eps \, \right] $, we deduce

-which yields the result by taking the square root of the latter estimate. \end{proof} Building on Proposition \ref{a:priori:f:eps}, we are able to prove equicontinuity estimates for $f^\eps$ in $L^p\left(\cM\right)$. \begin{proposition} Consider some exponent $p$ greater than the dimension $d$ and set $\ds \beta \,=\,(p-d)\,/\,(p-1)$.
+which yields the result by taking the square root of the latter estimate. \end{proof} Building on Proposition \ref{a:priori:f:eps}, we are able to prove equicontinuity estimates for $f^\eps$ in $L^p\left(\cM\right)$. \begin{proposition} Consider some exponent $p$ such that $p>d$ and set $\ds \beta \,=\,(p-d)\,/\,(p-1)$.
 Under assumptions \eqref{hyp rho 0 rho i} on $\ds(\rho_0,\rho_i)$ and \eqref{hyp f eps 0} on the sequence of initial conditions $(f^\eps_0)_{\eps\,>\,0}$, consider a sequence of solutions $(f^\eps)_{\eps\,>\,0}$ to \eqref{kinetic VPFP}.
 There exists a constant $C$ only depending on exponent $p$ and dimension $d$ such that for all positive $\eps$ less than $1$, it holds

 for all time $t$ less than $T^\eps$, where $T^\eps$, $m_p$ and $C_{\rho_0,\rho_i}$ are given in Theorem \ref{main:th}. \end{proposition}